yourbasic/api/README.md

 independent, composable entities with a long story of use, abuse and improvements along the way.

-Take a look at [VertexSet][VertexSet], a data structure that keeps track of a group of vertices in a graph.
+Take a look at [VertexSet][VertexSet], a data structure for specifying a group of vertices in a graph.
 There are three mathematical abstractions here:

 - the vertices themselves are identified by **integers**,
 - a group of vertices is a **set** with **union**, **intersection**, **set difference** and **membership** operations, and
 - the constructor takes an **interval** as input.

-There are two main reasons why I ended up with this API design.
+There are two main reasons why I ended up with this API.
 First, I believe that the included operations are useful, necessary and sufficient.
 Secondly, they favor designs that can be efficiently implemented in this particular package.

 # Don't rush it